laxmikant-ainapure/upcxx/README.md

 * Provide an object-oriented PGAS programming model in the context of the popular C++ language

-* Add useful parallel programming idioms unavailable in Unified Parallel C (UPC), such as asynchronous remote function invocation and multidimensional arrays, to support complex scientific applications
+* Expose useful asynchronous parallel programming idioms unavailable in traditional SPMD models, such as remote function invocation and continuation-based operation completion, to support complex scientific applications

 * Offer an easy on-ramp to PGAS programming through interoperability with other existing parallel